lukfel/ng-scaffold/README.md

 ## Documentation
 ``npm install ...``

-import the module (optionally pass the production boolean for the logger)
+Import the module (optionally pass the production boolean for the logger)
+* omit `.forRoot( { production: env.production } )` to fully disable the internal logger
 ```.ts
 import { ComponentsModule } from '@lf/components';
 import { environment as env } from 'src/environments/environment';